 If you're just looking for a few extra bucks each month, online survey sites are a simple option.

 And you can diversify those as well.
-Survey Junkie for example pays you for your opinion while Swag Bucks (who also has surveys) will pay you for doing things you may be doing online anyway, like searching the web, watching videos and visiting websites.
+Survey Junkie for example pays you for your opinion while Inbox Dollars (who also has surveys) will pay you for doing things you may be doing online anyway, like searching the web, watching videos and visiting websites.

 Of course, you won't be able to retire by doing surveys and small tasks online, but if you've never made money online before, they can be a good place to start.

 For something more significant, an online business may be what you're looking for.

 Making money from home might be something you need because of medical issues, children to look after, or maybe you're just tired of working for a boss.